 A remarkably simple risk management equation, but it's the difference between massive success (the type of money that lasts for generations in your family) and driving your account to zero.

 - Use FinViz.com to find the ATR of the stock or ETF you are going to buy and plug it into the equation above

 Conclusion: Use The Right Tools And Relax

-- You need to know what kind of risk you can handle, which comes from REAL investing and trading with REAL money
+- You need to know what kind of risk you can handle, which comes from investing and trading with real money in real-time.

-- Use the equation above, be a professional and treat your investing like a business
+- Be a professional and treat your investing and trading like a business